PGS62/JuliaExcel.jl/README.md

 |`RefersTo`|An Excel range (from which the .Value2 property is read) or more generally a number, string, Boolean, Empty or array of such types.
 When called from VBA, nested arrays are supported.|

 #### _JuliaEvalVBA_
-Evaluate a Julia expression and return the result to VBA.
-Designed for use from VBA rather than a worksheet and differs from `JuliaEval` in handling of 1-dimensional arrays, nested arrays and strings longer than 32,767 characters.
+Evaluate a Julia expression from VBA .
+Differs from `JuliaCall` in handling of 1-dimensional arrays, and strings longer than 32,767 characters.
+May return data of types that cannot be displayed on a worksheet, such as a dictionary or an array of arrays.
 ```vba
 Function JuliaEvalVBA(ByVal JuliaExpression As Variant)
 ```